JetBrains/intellij-sdk-docs/topics/basics/basic_action_system.md

 See [Registering Actions in plugin.xml](#registering-actions-in-pluginxml) for an explanation of how the `compact` attribute is set for a group.
 If the `compact` attribute is `true` for a menu group, an action in the menu only appears if its state is both enabled and visible.
 In contrast, if the `compact` attribute is `false`, an action in the menu appears if its state is disabled but visible.
-Some menus like **Tools** have the `compact` attribute set, so there isn't a way to show an action on the tools menu if it is not enabled.
+Some menus like <menupath>Tools</menupath> have the `compact` attribute set, so there isn't a way to show an action on the <menupath>Tools</menupath> menu if it is not enabled.

 | Host Menu<br/>`compact` Setting | Action Enabled | Visibility Enabled | Menu Item Visible? | Menu Item Appears Gray? |
 |:-------------------------------:|:--------------:|:------------------:|:------------------:|:-----------------------:|